 If you’re in B2B marketing, you’ll naturally understand the importance of creating great content.
 But great content will only be seen and shared if you distribute it effectively.
-This is part two of a three-part blog series relating to using LinkedIn in your B2B marketing.
 Here are some best practices for sharing content on LinkedIn.

 Social media allows you to share your website content, whitepapers and blog posts with your followers, their followers, and millions of more individuals across their platform of choice.

 While Facebook and Twitter have a casual, social networking approach, don’t forget that LinkedIn is a professional social media platform.
 It’s okay to be conversational, but the content you share on your company page should be aligned with your brand and company values.

 Think about LinkedIn as more of a thought leadership platform.
 The content on your LinkedIn page should be about your organization or your industry.

 “The Content Marketing Institute promotes the 80/20 rule: 80 per cent of your content should be about your customers and promotional material should be limited to 20 per cent.
 Most of your posts should provide your customers with useful information that will help them solve a problem and address a pain point.
 Blogs, videos and case studies are great ways your business can distribute useful content,” advises Jackie Fedeli in a SharpSpring article.